 - Week 4 and Beyond: Water twice per week (30–40 minutes per watering).

 By watering twice each day in the first two weeks, you encourage initial shallow root growth to bond sod to the soil.
-By gradually decreasing watering frequency, you trigger grass to grow deep roots and really fuse the sod to the soil.
+By gradually decreasing the frequency of watering, you trigger grass to grow deep roots and really fuse the sod to the soil.

 Stop Lawn Disease from Attacking Sod

 New sod craves water, but this brings its own dangers.
 Too much water can flood your sod, causing root rot or inviting fungal lawn disease.
-In order to prevent disease from attacking your sod as it tries to root, take these precautions:
+In order to prevent common lawn diseases from attacking your sod as it tries to root, take these precautions:

 - Do not water in the evening (past 5 PM).
 Water present on the lawn at night drastically increases the chance of fungal disease.